datttrian/codecademy/3-django-templates/README.md

 will look into finer detail, how this component relates to the overall process of creating a web app.

-# Learn

-Templates
+# Templates

-What is a Template?
+## What is a Template?

-In Django, *templates* are going to be the user facing content.
+In Django, _templates_ are going to be the user facing content.
 These templates are made mostly of HTML, and are usually just HTML files.
-However, Django templates usually have added *Django Template Language*, or *DTL*, modifications.
+However, Django templates usually have added _Django Template Language_, or _DTL_, modifications.
 We’ll be going into DTL later though, so don’t worry too much about it right now.

 In order to create templates, they have to be stored in the application